 - Client files should, at a minimum, contain all information and forms required by HUD (24 CFR 578.103 for CoC and 24 CFR 576.599 for ESG) and the state ESG office, service plans, case notes, referral lists, and service activity logs, including services provided directly by the transitional housing program and indirectly by other community service providers.
-Programs should have: - Documentation of homeless status (see above for the priority of types of documentation). - Determination of ineligibility, if applicable, which shows the reason for this determination. - Annual income evaluation. - o Program participant records. - o Documentation of using the community's coordinated assessment system. - Compliance with shelter and housing standards. - Services and assistance provided. - o Expenditures and match. - o Conflict of interest/code of conduct policies. - o Homeless participant requirement. - o Faith-based activity requirements, if applicable. - o Other Federal requirements, if applicable. - Confidentiality procedures. - All client information should be entered in the NC HMIS in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
+Programs should have: - Documentation of homeless status (see above for the priority of types of documentation). - Determination of ineligibility, if applicable, which shows the reason for this determination. - Annual income evaluation. - Program participant records. - Documentation of using the community's coordinated assessment system. - o Compliance with shelter and housing standards. - $\circ$ $\;$ Services and assistance provided. - $\circ$ $\;$ Expenditures and match. - Conflict of interest/code of conduct policies. - Homeless participant requirement. - Faith-based activity requirements, if applicable. - Other Federal requirements, if applicable. - Confidentiality procedures. - All client information should be entered in the NC HMIS in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
 At a minimum, programs must record the date the client enters and exits the program, HUD required data elements, and an update of clients' information as changes occur. - Program must maintain a release of information form for clients to use to indicate consent in sharing information with other parties.
-This cannot be a general release but one that indicates sharing information with specific parties for specific reasons. - Programs must maintain the security and privacy of written client files and shall not disclose any client-level information without written permission of the client as appropriate, except
+This cannot be a general release but one that indicates sharing information with specific parties for specific reasons. - Programs must maintain the security and privacy of written client files and shall not disclose any client-level information without written permission of the client as appropriate, except to program staff and other agencies as required by law.
+Clients must give informed consent to release any client identifying data to be utilized for research, teaching, and public interpretation.

-- to release any client identifying data to be utilized for research, teaching, and public interpretation. - All records pertaining to HUD CoC or ESG funds must be retained for the greater of 5 years or the participant records must be retained for 5 years after the expenditure of all funds from the grant under which the program participant was served.
+All records pertaining to HUD CoC or ESG funds must be retained for the greater of 5 years or the participant records must be retained for 5 years after the expenditure of all funds from the grant under which the program participant was served.
 Agencies may substitute original written files with microfilm, photocopies, or similar methods.
 Records pertaining to other funding sources must adhere to those record retention requirements.